tare/Splotch/README.md

 | CN93_E1   | G93A p120 | M       | 975     | count_tables/CN93_E1_stdata_aligned_counts_IDs.txt.unified.tsv   | annotations/CN93_E1.tsv   | images/CN93_E1_HE.jpg   |
 | CN93_E2   | G93A p120 | M       | 975     | count_tables/CN93_E2_stdata_aligned_counts_IDs.txt.unified.tsv   | annotations/CN93_E2.tsv   | images/CN93_E2_HE.jpg   |

 Each sample (i.e. slide) has its own row in the metadata table.
 The columns `level_1`, `level_2`, and `level_3` define how the samples are analyzed using the linear hierarchical AAR model.
 The columns `level_1`, `count_file`, and `annotation_file` are mandatory.
 The column `level_2` is mandatory when using the two-level model.
 Similarly, the columns `level_2` and `level_3` are mandatory when using the three-level model.
+At the moment we only support categorical variables.

+If a given slide contains tissue sections from multiple biological conditions in terms of the explanatory variables, then it is recommended to split the tissue sections into multiple count files so that the design matrix can be defined accordingly.

 The user can include additional columns at their own discretion.
 For instance, we will use the column `image_file` in the [tutorials](tutorials/).

-The metadata table containing information about the provided example data set can be found at `examples/metadata.tsv`.

 ### Example data